classicwuhao/qmaxuse/README.md

 * Use *ant* to build MaxUSE.

 ##3.
 USEAGE
-###3.1 Find the Maximum Rank
+###3.1 Find All Achievable Features (based on their rankings)
 * Specify *@Rank=c* annotation to rank individual model features.
 For more details, please see all sample files [here](maxuse_examples/).
 * Load annotated model into USE, at the USE command prompt type *maxuse* to maixmise the number of achievable features based on their rankings.
 * Relevant information will be printed on screen or a report will be generated (Currently, it generates a primitive html-basd report and more templates are coming up.).
-An example can be found [here](http://htmlpreview.github.io/?https://github.com/anonymous100001/maxuse/blob/master/lib/html/UNIVERSITY.html).
+An example can be found [here](http://htmlpreview.github.io/?https://github.com/classicwuhao/maxuse/blob/master/lib/html/UNIVERSITY.html).
 More examples can be found [here] (lib/html/).

-###3.2 Find the Conflicts
+###3.2 Find Constraint Conflicts
    * Rank equally for each metamodel feature (class, association, invariant).
    * Run maxuse again (type *maxuse* at USE command prompt).
    * MaxUSE will find constraint conflicts among the features.